Skip to Main Content

 How to Appeal

 • 1.
-Complete an Intent to Request a Grade Appeal form
+OPTIONAL Start by Completing an Academic Grade Appeal Request form

 • 2.
 Reach out to your faculty member

-Students requesting a grade change must initiate an appeal to the faculty member.
+Students requesting a grade change must initiate an appeal to the faculty member within 90 days of the final semester grade being posted.
 The faculty member should provide a written response within ten (10) days after receiving the request.
 The faculty member can approve the grade change or deny the request.
 If the faculty member denies the request or does not respond within ten (10) class days, the student can move forward.

 • 4.
-Reach out to the college dean
+Reach out to the College Dean/designee

-After the department chair review, or no response within the allotted time, students have ten (10) class days to reach out to the college dean.
-The college dean may consult with the faculty member and should provide a written response to the student within twenty (20) class days after receiving the student’s request.
+After the department chair review, or no response within the allotted time, students have ten (10) class days to reach out to the College Dean/designee.
+The College Dean may consult with the faculty member and should provide a written response to the student within twenty (20) class days after receiving the student’s request.
 Upon receiving a response, or if the college dean does not respond within twenty (20) class days, the student can move forward.

 • 5.
 Submit a Grade Appeal Request Form

-After completing the review steps with faculty, department chair, and college dean, or no response(s) within the allotted time, students have ten (10) class days to submit the Grade Appeal Request Form.
+After completing the review steps listed above with faculty, Department Chair, and College Dean/designee, students should then submit the Grade Appeal Request Form.
 Each prior review step should be documented in writing and attached directly to the online form.
 The Dean of Students Office may consult with the identified parties to verify each step's completion.

-Once the grade appeal documentation is reviewed and certified for completeness, a grade appeal memo is directed to the University Academic Appeals Committee and a Hearing is scheduled.
-The University Academic Appeals Committee notification will be sent to involved parties at least ten (10) class days in advance of the scheduled hearing.
+Once the grade appeal documentation is reviewed and certified for completeness, the University Academic Grade Appeal Committee is notified and provided case documentation.
+A Review Hearing is scheduled and notification, along with case documentation, is sent to the appealing student and impacted faculty member, Department Chair, and College Dean/designee.
+The University Academic Grade Appeals Committee notification will be sent to all involved parties at least ten (10) class days in advance of the scheduled hearing.
 The Committee shall make a recommended decision to the Provost, who shall issue a decision on the student’s appeal.

 • 7.
 Grade Appeal Decision Letter